 Simply Meditation Day

-The emphasis will be on silent sitting meditation and walking meditation It will be assumed that participants have already had some instructions, such as having attended Introduction to Meditation or other courses.
+The emphasis will be on silent sitting meditation, focusing on the breath, and walking meditation It will be assumed that participants have already had some instructions, such as having attended Introduction to Meditation or other courses.

 The Sangha will lead the practice, signalling the beginning and end of each session.
 There will be no instructions during the retreat but in the breaks participants will be able to ask questions related to the practice.